 Its main features are scalability and elasticity, self-service billing, automatic de-provisioning, and self-service provisioning.

-Some key benefits of this service are cost-effectiveness due to elimination of capital expenses for purchasing software and hardware.
+Some key benefits of this service are cost-effectiveness due to the elimination of capital expenses for purchasing software and hardware.
 Cloud computing offers powerful server capabilities that enhance access speed.
 Moreover, it provides secure backups, huge storage space, and incremented productivity.”

 6. What Key Qualities Should IT Solution Architects Possess?

-Here, the interviewer is interested in knowing if you are well-aware of the qualities that an IT solution architect should have.
+Here, the interviewer is interested in knowing if you are well aware of the qualities that an IT solution architect should have.

 Tip 1: Give several qualities a good IT solution architect ought to possess